 photo: Swissôtel Chicago

-Hotel guests and the general public alike can tour the 41st-floor Santa Suite, featuring a Christmas trees, a table set for Santa Claus and his reindeer, and a gift for the children on his “nice list.”
-Every child who visits the Swissôtel Chicago Santa Suite will receive a keepsake gift.
+Hotel guests and the general public alike can tour the 41st-floor Santa Suite, featuring 12 Christmas trees, a table set for Santa Claus and his reindeer, snacks and giveaways.

 323 W. Upper Wacker Dr.